icubam/icubam/doc/authentication.md

 ### JWT tokens

 JWT encoded tokens are used for the `/update` endpoint of the WWW server.
-For this endpoint, each token is only valid for a `user_id`, `icu_id`  pair.
+For this endpoint, each token is only valid for a `user_id`, `icu_id`  pair, and allows to update information for a given ICU.

 ### External client tokens

-Additional tokens are created for external tokens.
+Additional tokens are created for external clients.
 These tokens can be of one the following 4 types,

  - **MAP**  allows GET access to `/map` endpoint on the WWW server
  - **STATS** allows GET access to `/db/*` endpoints  on the WWW server as well